leozhao0709/python/python_note/basics/mutilThread.md

 Note:

 -   You can use `threading.current_thread().name` to get the thread name.
--   You can join the thread, then it will wait for its parent thread.
+-   You can join the thread, then it will run before parent thread ends.
 -   **Thread consume less resource than process**.